kickserv/dojo/docs/guidelines.md

 .rule { ... }
 {% endhighlight %}

-This is also how Primer's styles are to be included, should you need them.
+This is also how Dojo's styles are to be included, should you need them.

 ## Pixels vs. ems